-The Lenox WWTP discharges through Outfall 001 into the Housatonic River, a tributary of the Connecticut River, within Segment MA21-19.
-This segment is 1.3 miles in length and travels from the outlet of Woods Pond dam in Lee/Lenox to the Risingdale Impoundment Dam in Great Barrington.
+The Great Barrington WWTF discharges through outfall 001 into the Housatonic River, Segment MA21-20.
+This segment is 23 miles in length and travels from Risingdale Impoundment Dam in

+Great Barrington to the Connecticut state line.
 The Housatonic River flows into Long Island Sound near Stratford, Connecticut.

-The Housatonic River has been classified as a Class B warm water fishery in the Massachusetts WQSs, 314 Code of Massachusetts Regulations ("CMR") 4.05(4)(a).
+Housatonic River has been classified as a Class B warm water fishery in the Massachusetts WQSs, 314 CMR 4.05(4)(a).
 The MA WQS at 314 CMR 4.05(3)(b) state that Class B "waters are designated as a habitat for fish, other aquatic life, and wildlife, including for their reproduction, migration, growth and other critical functions, and for primary and secondary contact recreation.
 Where designated in 314 CMR 4.06, they shall be suitable as a source of public water supply with appropriate treatment ("Treated Water Supply").
 Class B waters shall be suitable for irrigation and other agricultural uses and for compatible industrial cooling and process uses.
 These waters shall have consistently good aesthetic value."